What Is Dyslexia?

 Kids who have difficulty often avoid reading because it's hard or stressful.
 So they miss out on valuable reading practice and fall farther behind their classmates.

 It's important to support your child's efforts by encouraging and assisting in reading at home.
-Also try to give your child opportunities to build confidence and have success in other areas, such as sports, hobbies, art, and drama.
+Also try to give your child opportunities to build confidence and have success in other areas, such as sports, hobbies, music, art, and drama.
 Artists, athletes, scientists, entrepreneurs, doctors, lawyers, and statesmen all have been able to achieve great things despite trouble with reading.

 If you think your child might have dyslexia, talk with your doctor, your child's teacher, or a reading specialist.
 The sooner a reading problem is found, the sooner your child can get the proper help.